dotnet/roslyn/docs/features/source-generators.cookbook.md

 a way to enable this.
 Doing so would create new 'dialects' of C# that are incompatible with the compiler without generators.
 Further, because generators, by design, cannot interact with each other, language features implemented in this way would quickly become incompatible with other additions to the language.

-### Code-not-source generators
+### Code rewriting

-There are many post-processing tasks that users perform on their assemblies today, which here we define as 'code-not-source' generation.
+There are many post-processing tasks that users perform on their assemblies today, which here we define broadly as 'code rewriting'.
 These include, but are not limited to:

 - Optimization